What is ePacket? a deep dive into everything ePacket and shipping

 - If plastic is unavoidable, source recycled and recyclable

-- Avoid printed cardboard – consider branded packing tape like Amazon have, to avoid waste (and lower costs)
+- Avoid printed cardboard – consider branded paper packing tape like Amazon have, to avoid waste (and lower costs)

 - Choose crinkle paper or wood wool (excelsior) as sustainable cushioning